advtydv/multiagentsims/information/information_asymmetry_simulation/README.md

 ### Task Generation

-Tasks are dynamically generated requiring exactly 4 information pieces (configurable):
+Tasks are dynamically generated requiring specific information pieces (min/max configurable, default: 4):
-- Random selection from the 40-piece pool
+- Random selection from the total information pool
-- Formatted using templates: "Calculate quarterly revenue by combining..."
+- Formatted using configurable templates:
+  - "Calculate the quarterly revenue by combining {info_pieces}"
+  - "Prepare the report using data from {info_pieces}"
+  - "Analyze the trend by comparing {info_pieces}"
+  - "Create forecast based on {info_pieces}"
+  - "Validate the budget using {info_pieces}"
-- Each agent starts with 2 tasks
+- Each agent starts with configurable number of tasks (default: 2)
-- New tasks assigned upon completion (if configured)
+- New tasks assigned upon completion (if `new_task_on_completion: true`)

 ### Task Completion Requirements